AnchorBlueTop/Ryzen-Hackintosh-OpenCore-/README.md

-## Opencore 0.8.3 for AMD Ryzen Hackintosh
+# Opencore 0.8.3 for AMD Ryzen Hackintosh

+Documented installation process for an Opencore AMD Ryzen Hackintosh for my specific configuration.

+Please refer to the official [Opencore Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/) as all the information present here is replicated from there more in depth.

-# Specification
+## Specification

 | Component     |  Model                                            |
 | ------------- |---------------------------------------------------|